yvanjrblanchette/workopia/_premium_docs/14-job-search-maps-emails/06-sending-emails.md

 Let's start by setting up Mailtrap.
 Go to [Mailtrap](https://mailtrap.io/) and sign up for an account.
 Once you are signed up, click on "Start Testing" under "Email Testing".
 This will allow us to test emails in our local environment.

 Once you do that, click on the "Add Inbox" button and give it a name.
-I will call mine "Workopia".
+I will call mine "workscout".
 You will then see your inbox.
 Click on that and where it says "Code Samples", click on PHP and choose "Laravel 9+" from the dropdown.
 This will give you the configuration that you need to add to your `.env` file.
 It will look something like this:

 ```bash
 MAIL_MAILER=smtp